PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Methodology

 where $\odot$ denotes element-wise multiplication with broadcasting.
 Aggregating over the spatial dimensions yields a robust 1D feature vector

 To explicitly capture the local temporal dynamics of the rPPG signal, ASF further computes the \textbf{first-order temporal derivative} of the aggregated sequence:

 where $\mathbf{v}_t$ represents the instantaneous “velocity’’ of the latent pulse representation.
-The final ASF output is formed by channel-wise concatenation of the static aggregated feature and its temporal derivative,

-which preserves both the spatially purified intensity and the short-term temporal variation of the underlying blood volume pulse.
+The final ASF output is formed by channel-wise concatenation of the static aggregated feature and its temporal derivative, $\mathbf{z}'_t = [\,\mathbf{z}_t,\; \mathbf{v}_t\,]$,which preserves both the spatially purified intensity and the short-term temporal variation of the underlying blood volume pulse.

 From a \textbf{representation learning} perspective, ASF acts as a \textbf{disentangling} mechanism.
 It collapses the noisy spatial dimensions while simultaneously encoding instantaneous temporal changes, yielding a low-dimensional but high-fidelity sequence that serves as an ideal input for the downstream physics-informed temporal model.
-By providing both clean spatial aggregation and explicit motion-aware dynamics, ASF enables the physical model to focus on fitting the intrinsic hemodynamic patterns rather than combating confounding visual noise, thereby improving accuracy and generalization.
+By providing both clean spatial aggregation and explicit motion-aware dynamics, ASF enables the physical model to focus on fitting the intrinsic hemodynamic patterns rather than combating confounding visual noise, thereby improving accuracy and generalization.Qualitative visualizations of the resulting predicted waveforms and their power spectral densities on UBFC-rPPG and PURE are provided in Appendix~\ref{sec:visual}.